 Hoyt Farm Park Preserve(Credit: Hoyt Farm Park Preserve)

-What you'll find: The splash park at Hoyt Farm Park Preserve features water arches for kids to run under, and overhead dump buckets.
+What you'll find: The splash park at Hoyt Farm Park Preserve is for Smithtown residents only and features water arches for kids to run under, and overhead dump buckets.

 Phelps Lane(Credit: Phelps Lane Park)

 What you'll find: At Phelps Lane, you'll find a swimming pool, water slide and an interactive spray pool featuring overhead dump buckets, water guns, a rope bridge and a children's pool

 Where: Hungry Harbor Road, North Woodmere; 516-571-7800